The Definitive Race Director Checklist

 13. Select a registration provider

 There are plenty of online registration companies for you to choose from.
-Some may specialize in certain types of events or have features that may be particularly appealing for your needs, such as marketing integrations, fundraising modules and complex group registration and waiting list options.
+Some may specialize in certain types of events or have features that may be particularly helpful for the type of event you want to produce, such as marketing integrations, fundraising modules and complex group registration and waiting list options.

-- What is the price of the platform and are payment processing fees included?
+- What is the price of the platform and are payment processing fees included in that price?

-- Will you be able to white-label the ticketing page to match your race’s brand or embed a registration form on your website?
+- Will you be able to customize your registration page to match your race’s brand?
+If you have a separate website, will you be able to embed a registration form on it?

 - What built-in marketing integrations do they offer to help you increase sales?

-- For race-day check-in, does the company offer any hardware to streamline the process?
+- For race-day check-in, does the company offer any tools (like dynamic bib assignment) to streamline the process?

 - What type of customer support does the company offer?